 - Monitor on a Watch Status

 - Require formal corrective action

 - Denial of network participation

 - Termination from network participation

-- In cases where the Medical Director determines the circumstances pose an immediate risk to patients, a practitioner may be summarily suspended from participation in the network, without prior notice, pending review and investigation of information relevant to the case.
+• In cases where the Medical Director determines the circumstances pose an immediate risk to patients, a practitioner may be summarily suspended from participation in the network, without prior notice, pending review and investigation of information relevant to the case.

 This applies to all practitioners who are contracted by Molina.
 These actions do not apply to applicants who do not meet basic conditions of participation and are ineligible for participation.
-The purpose of this policy is to provide a mechanism for implementation of monitoring on watch status, requiring formal corrective action, suspension or termination of Molina practitioners.

 If at any point a practitioner fails to meet the minimum standards and criteria for credentialing or fails to meet performance expectations with regard to quality of patient care the Credentialing Committee may act to implement one of these actions.
 Termination may be taken after reasonable effort has been made to obtain all the facts of the matter and the practitioner may be given the opportunity to appeal this decision.